Get your Instant Video Cost Calculator now!

 YouTube Suggested Videos Panel

-This YouTube video Analytics report offers you a list of every website, search engine, and social media where your videos were embedded.
+• External Sources: This report offers you a list of every website, search engine, and social media where your videos were embedded.

 YouTube Playlists Sources Panel

-The YouTube browse features metric accounts for the viewers that come across your video on their homepage, subscription feed, and watch later list.
+• YouTube Browse Features: This metric accounts for the viewers that come across your video on their homepage, subscription feed, and watch later list.

 YouTube Channel Pages Panel